Djed01/TKS-Project2/README.md

 # TKS-Project2
 Software Testing And Quality course project
-White box unit testing with JUNIT
+Black box testing with Selenium and Postman